-Mathematics: General UNIT CODE: GEN12
+UNIT CODE: MA171

-General Mathematics provides for a range of courses of study involving non-calculus based topics for a broad range of students and may be implemented in various ways to reflect student interests in, and applications of, mathematics.
-It is designed to be widely accessible and comprise a combination of non-calculus based content from a prescribed core and a selection of two from four possible modules across a range of application contexts.
-General Maths provides general preparation for employment or further study, in particular where data analysis, recursion and number patterns are important.
+General Mathematics provides for a range of courses of study involving topics for a broad range of students and may be implemented in various ways to reflect student interests in, and applications of, mathematics.
+It is designed to be widely accessible and comprise a combination of content from a prescribed core and a selection of two from four possible modules across a range of application contexts.
+General Mathematics provides general preparation for employment or further study, in particular where data analysis, recursion and number patterns are important.